sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Spring Data in Short.md

 Pageable pageable = new PageRequest(0, 15, sort);
 employeeRepository.findByLastName("Jack", pageable); // select * from Employee where lastname=:lastname and rownum>0 and rownum<15  order by lastName desc;
 {% endhighlight %}
-PagingAndSortingRepository gives you feature to getch records in pages and sort the results.
+PagingAndSortingRepository gives you feature to get records in pages and sort the results.

 ### JpaRepository
 {% highlight JAVA %}
-JpaRepository implments PagingAndSortingRepository and gives you some persitant level feature. public interface JpaRepository<T, ID extends Serializable> extends PagingAndSortingRepository<T, ID> {
+JpaRepository implements PagingAndSortingRepository and gives you some persistent level feature. public interface JpaRepository<T, ID extends Serializable> extends PagingAndSortingRepository<T, ID> {